treetop1500/security-report/README.md

 `email_recipients` is an array of email addresses to receive the report.
 Set in the SwiftMailer `setTo` method.

 `email_from` is a single email to be used in the SwiftMailer `setFrom` method

+`advisories_only` should be set to true if you want only reports containing advisories.
+Set to false to be notified of all reports.
+Default is false.

 ##Routing##